Toric vector bundles and parliaments of polytopes: Higher-Order Jets

 \section{Higher-Order Jets}

-This section relates positivity of higher-order jets to properties of the associated parliament of polytopes.
+This final section relates positivity of higher-order jets to properties of the associated parliament of polytopes.
 In particular, we determine which results for jets of line bundles on smooth toric varieties extend to higher-rank toric vector bundles.
+For toric vector bundles, we also provide an explicit polyhedral characterization for very ampleness.